Dranack21/Inception/README.md

 This repository contains my attempt at the Inception project from 42.
 The main goal of this project is to learn how to use docker and create your own images
 ## Overview:
+Setups a wordpress page using nginx and mariadb<br/>
+One container is used per service
 ## Requirements:
 YOU NEED TO PROVIDE AN .env FILE FOR THE PROJECT TO WORK<br/>
 you can either add it inside /home/.env or in the srcs directory of the project <br/>